keithfma/tutorial-build-src/lesson.md

 gcc -I ./hdr main.c WriteMyString.c -o my_string
 ```

-This is most often need in the case where you wish to use external libraries installed in non-standard locations.
+This is most often needed in the case where you wish to use external libraries installed in non-standard locations.
 We will explore this case below.

 ### Challenge